opencog/learn/README-Natural.md

   original, "just in case".
 You can copy RocksDB databases with `cp -pr` and Postgres databases with `createdb -T`.

-* Review `run-shells.sh` and (optionally) change it as desired.
+* Review `run-mst-shells.sh` and (optionally) change it as desired.
   Run it.
 It will start a tmux/byobu session.
 One of the tmux terminals will start a cogserver.
 This may stall for a while, as it loads word-pairs into RAM.
 This may take from seconds to over an hour, depending on the number of word-pairs and the databse backend.

+* If you don't want to run byobu/tmux, just start the cogserver with `run-mst-cogserver.sh`.

 * Once the word-pair loading is done, MST parsing can be started.
   When word-pair loading finishes, a summary report will be printed,